react-navigation/react-navigation/docs/guides/Guide-Intro.md

   Home: { screen: HomeScreen },
 });

-//if you are using create-react-native-app you don't need this line AppRegistry.registerComponent('SimpleApp', () => SimpleApp);
+// if you are using create-react-native-app you don't need this line AppRegistry.registerComponent('SimpleApp', () => SimpleApp);
 ```